Anlin Windows vs Milgard

 Here’s where Anlin’s product line gets interesting.
 They sell a series of “independent labeled windows”.
 By this, I mean they aren’t listed on their website, but the series have their own websites and distributors (local window companies that actually sell the windows.)
 The funny thing is that even on the window series’ websites, it’s difficult to suss out that Anlin manufactures the product.

-The vinyl window series names are as follows: the Mar Vista, the Monte Verde, and the Ali’I Extreme.
+The vinyl window series names are as follows: the Mar Vista, the Monte Verde window, and the Ali’I Extreme.
 The first two are sold as more budget alternatives to Anlin’s primary window series.
 The last one is sold in Hawaii - and I believ it’s a quality series in general, although I don’t hear about it as often as I’d like in order to form a better opinion.

 Anlin Windows Reviews